UniversalDependencies/docs/_eme/index.md

 ### Arguments (or potentially refering expressions)

-Since all lexical roots in Tupinambá are predicates, their use as potentially refering expressions or arguments require aditional morphology.
+Since all lexical roots in Teko are predicates, their use as potentially refering expressions or arguments require aditional morphology.
 Compare both examples below:

 ```
 nerub